 I know we could get caught up on semantics and definition of the word producer, but I want to be clear what a producer is and isn't for this discussion.

-Modern tech has made it possible for anyone with a modestly powered computer and even free software to be able to produce their own tracks at home.
+Modern tech has made it possible for anyone with a modestly powered computer and even free software to be able to produce their tracks at home.
 Some pretty big hits started life like this, so I want to be clear that I'm not talking about THIS definition of being a producer.
-Can anyone make their own music at home and have success with it?
-YES, I'll say it again YES, so this is not a cheap attempt to belittle either the technology or the talent that has achieved it.
+Can anyone make their music at home and have success with it?
+YES, I'll repeat it, YES, so this is not a cheap attempt to belittle either the technology or the talent that has achieved it.

 The Gift Of The Producer

-Being an effective (and dare I say successful) producer requires a number of skills that go way beyond simply being able to write, record and mix your own tracks, they include;
+Being a capable (and dare I say successful) producer requires many skills that go way beyond merely being able to write, record and mix your own tracks, they include;

 - Nurturing talent